material-components/material-components-web/packages/mdc-toolbar/README.md

 ```

 Toolbar sections are laid out using flexbox.
 Each section will take up an equal
-amount of space within the toolbar.
+amount of space within the toolbar by default.
+But you can accommodate very long section (very long title) by adding `mdc-toolbar__section--shrink-to-fit` to the rest of the section

 ### Toolbar title